Mushood/wholesale/readme.md

 ## Features implemented already
 - Blogging (50%) - Missing views and policies (user dependent)
+- User (50%) management with Roles (Admin, Wholesaler, Client)

 ## Features in progress
-- User management with Roles (Admin, Wholesaler, Client)
+- Image management

 ## The architecture
 - The admin front end interface will be developed using Vue JS.